Cataract Surgery in Monterey, CA

 Premium IOLs Cataract Surgery in Monterey

-Doctor Penrose prefers implanting the Symfony multifocal lenses due to their focusing capabilities.
+Doctor Penrose prefers implanting the PanOptix Lens due to its focusing capabilities.
 After receiving one of these implants, four out of five cataract surgery patients report that they do not have to use glasses for either near or distance vision.
 The remaining patients generally find a greatly reduced dependence on glasses and contact lenses.
-Anyone with cataracts, whether they also have presbyopia or not, may be a good candidate for cataract surgery.
+Anyone with cataracts, whether they also have presbyopia or not, maybe a good candidate for cataract surgery.
 Doctor Penrose will help you decide if the procedure is right for you based on the facts of your individual case.
 Patients with significant astigmatism should not have these lenses (see Toric Lenses for Astigmatism).

 For patients who have a cloudy natural lens (cataract), another option to correct the astigmatism is with a premium toric lens.
 This intraocular lens may be placed permanently in the eye when the cataract is removed.